 The smoke alarm is operational once the battery is correctly installed.
 It will not function if the battery is missing, disconnected, dead, the wrong type or not installed correctly.
 It requires one standard 9V battery.
-Refer to the user's guide, for correct battery and installation information, combustion is sensed, the smoke detector sounds a loud alarm that continues until the air is cleared.
+Refer to the user's guide, for correct battery and installation information,

+The LED light will indicate the battery is functioning properly.
+When the production of combustion is sensed, the smoke detector sounds a loud alarm that continues until the air is cleared.
 The LED light will also give a visual indication of a sounding alarm.